victor-falcon/php-ddd/README.md

 We also have a EventBus with two possible implementations: We have `InMemorySymfonyEventBus.php` and a `MySqlDoctrineEventBus.php` to dispatch events, store them in database and executed them assyncronous with a command.

+## 🐘 Execute and run project

+With `make start` you can run dockers containers and you will find the project into `http://localhost:8000`.
+When you finish working you can just `make stop` to stop containers.

 ## 👷 CI

 We use GitHub Workflow to test our project and check style after every commit.
 If you go to the `Actions` tab you can see each execution.
 Also, you will receive an email if you commit something and don't pass through all our checks.